PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-test/top-20-applications-lowest-to-highest-experience-score.md

 sidebar_label: Get Top 20 Applications with Lowest to Highest Experience Score
 ---

 This API retrieves the top 20 applications with lowest to highest experience score.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.
+For example, the Dropbox application has a score of 31, which is above 30 but less than 70.
+So its icon is represented in orange which indicates a fair experience score.
+The attached screen is located in Monitor -> Users -> User details page in the Strata Cloud Manager UI.

 The following shows the portions of the UI widget where the data is displayed for this example: